-Patti Gross: 658.8849, patriciagross368@yahoo.com The Duplicate Bridge focus group has a lot of fun while learning to play and score a round for 2 or 3 tables, or learning how to use the Stayman Convention.
+Patti Gross: 658.8849, patriciagross368@yahoo.com

+The Duplicate Bridge focus group has a lot of fun while learning to play and score a round for 2 or 3 tables, or learning how to use the Stayman Convention.
 You do not need to have a bridge partner to join the group.
 If you want to be dealt in, call Patti or email to be included in our schedule.

-GREAT BOOKS Contact:
+GREAT BOOKS Contact: Doris Nice: nice@uwp.edu

-Doris Nice: nice@uwp.edu The Great Books group gives members the opportunity to read examples of important writings and to participate in lively discussions.
+The Great Books group gives members the opportunity to read examples of important writings and to participate in lively discussions.
 A key component of the discussion is skillful listening.
 Read carefully, listen closely and occasionally offering thoughtful input creates an atmosphere where personal opinions and ideas flow quickly and freely.
 The group meets at 9 AM on the 4th Monday of every month in Tallent Hall.
 We take turns leading the discussions.
 Everyone is welcome.

-GREAT DECISIONS Contacts:
+GREAT DECISIONS

-Therese Constant: T2constant@aol.com, 657.0877 Great Decisions is a discussion program offered through the Foreign Policy Association.
+Contacts: Terrance and Therese Constant: T2constant@aol.com, 657.0877

+Great Decisions is a discussion program offered through the Foreign Policy Association.
 Founded in 1918, the FPA, through balanced, nonpartisan programs and publications, encourages citizens to participate in the U.S. foreign policy process.
 The Great Decisions program has been in existence for 60 years.
 It is adapted to multiple formats, including informal discussion groups, public lectures and formal secondary and university courses.

 The All Great Decisions group uses the informal discussion format.
 Published annually by the FPA, the Great Discussions briefing book with eight timely foreign policy topics serves as the text to read and study before each topic discussion and along with a DVD presentation on the date of the session, it provides background information, expert analysis and suggested questions for each foreign policy issue under discussion.
 Program is the oldest and largest grass-roots world affairs educational program of its kind in the country.
+The 2017 topics are: European Union, Trade Policy, South China Sea, Saudi Arabia, Geopolitics of Energy, Latin America, Afghanistan/Pakistan and Nuclear Security.

-We're pleased to announce the topics for Great Decisions 2018!
-This year's topics are as follows: - The waning of Pax Americana? - Russia's foreign policy - China and America: the new geopolitical equation - Media and foreign policy - Turkey: a partner in crisis - U.S. global engagement and the military - South Africa's fragile democracy - Global health: progress and challenges The briefing books are pre-ordered by the coordinators once members have signed on to participate and paid for the book.
+The briefing books are pre-ordered by the coordinators once members have signed on to participate and paid for the book.
 Sign-up takes place in October of each year for the following year's participation.
 The books are printed in December by the FPA and distributed the following January.
 Sessions are scheduled once each month for 8 months, February through September.
-Tentative dates and times are the 2^{nd} Wednesday of the month, 1:00-2:00 pm, in Tallent Hall, Rooms 182 and Orchard Room.
-If you are interested in participating in this group or want more information, please contact Therese Constant by phone or e-mail.
+Tentative dates and times are the $2^{nd}$ Wednesday of the month, 1:00 - 2:00 pm, in Tallent Hall, Rooms 182 and Orchard Room.

+If you are interested in participating in this group or want more information, please contact Terrance or Therese Constant by phone or e-mail.
 A reminder with information about signing up will be posted in the APB previous to the October date.